Department-of-Neurobiology/2D-MT-Organization-Analysis-Post-SIFNE/README.md

 # 2D-MT-Organization-Analysis-Post-SIFNE
 The scripts are used to perform data analysis and visualization of microtubule (MT) data.
-They extract and visualize filament information from SIFNE analysis output, creating custom plots for various MT parameters, such as MT mass, density, straightness, and junction counet, at both the cell and cell region levels.
+They extract and visualize filament information from SIFNE analysis output, creating custom plots for various MT parameters, such as MT mass, density, straightness, and junction count, at both the cell and cell region levels.

 Modify the configuration files (YAML) for the use of parameters and settings required for data analysis and visualization.